Josef and Ctirad Mašín: Books and documentaries

 In 2004 the Czech-American writer Jan Novák (not related to Ctibor Novak) wrote a biographical novel on the father's and the sons' stories.
 Its title: "So far so good" (Zatim Dobry).
 It won the coveted Magnesia Litera Prize in the Czech Republic.
 Although Novak wrote in English, only the Czech Edition is available so far.
 The Czech film maker Ivan Passer (a former classmate of Josef Mašín and of film director Miloš Forman) announced he is going to make a movie based on the book.

 Eventually, Barbara Mašín, Josef Mašín's daughter spent several years researching to reconstruct the story of her father and uncle.
 She had spent most of her childhood in Germany before her family moved to the USA.
 Later she studied Czech and was thus able to read all the relevant documents in Germany, the Czech Republic and the USA.
 "Gauntlet", the result of her research was published in September 2006 and has become the most important source for non-Czech speakers.

-Brothers an upcoming Czech film directed by Tomáš Mašín is based on story of Josef and Ctirad Mašín.
-It is set to premiere in 2023.
-Josef and Ctirad Mašín will be played by Oskar Hes and Jan Nedbal.
+Brothers, a 2023 Czech film directed by Tomáš Mašín, is based on the story of Josef and Ctirad Mašín.
+The brothers are portrayed by Oskar Hes and Jan Nedbal.